Adobe Illustrator: stage 1

 How will I be taught, and will there be any work outside the class?

-You will be taught using a range of techniques including workshops, short lectures, demonstrations, and by completing practical exercises on Computer.
-Each student has access to a computer for practical work.
+You will be taught using a range of techniques including workshops, short lectures, demonstrations, practical exercises, tutorials, group and individual assistance.
 Student preparation and homework outside class times is strongly encouraged.
-Notes will be provided.

 Should you wish to practice homework you will need to have access to your own Adobe® Creative Cloud licence for Illustrator, which is what will be used to teach this course.